A Refreshed Approach for a Historic Identity

 In the university’s Marketing Toolbox, you will find templates for flyers, posters, information sheets, PowerPoint slides and more.
-Use these to create collateral for your event that you may then distribute in various ways across campus and the community.
+Use these to create collateral for your event that you may then distribute in various ways across campus and throughout the community.

 7. Contact digital board managers.

-Digital boards serve as a way to “post” digital flyers in advance of events.
+Digital boards serve as a way to post digital flyers in advance of events.
 Digital boards appear in many unit and college buildings, as well as buildings with high foot traffic.
 Contact us for a list of digital board managers.

-8. Distribute fliers and posters on campus.
+8. Distribute flyers and posters on campus.

 The brick wall along Greene Street — from the Woodrow Residence Hall to the end of the wall on the east end by the Melton Observatory — is available for posting flyers.
 You must register with the Russell House Information Center prior to posting.
 You also may reserve space for person-to-person flyer distribution in several locations, including Greene Street, Pickens Street Bridge and the Coliseum walkway.
 These spaces must be reserved in advance through the Division of Student Life.